Skip to Content

 Diving into hydroelectricity

-Hydroelectric power is such a popular renewable energy source because it is a clean, reliable, flexible and an inexpensive way to produce the energy Ontario needs.
+Hydroelectric power is such a popular renewable energy source because it is a clean, reliable, and low-cost way to produce the energy Ontario needs.

 Hydro generation relies on water, a renewable resource that OPG shares with Indigenous communities as well as local governments, industry and environmental groups, and recreational users.

 Hydroelectric power is the lowest-cost energy source.
-OPG continues to look for development opportunities like the Peter Sutherland Sr. Generating station built with partners Taykwa Tagamou Nation or to upgrade or expand existing stations like the Ranney Falls project.
+OPG continues to look for development opportunities like the Peter Sutherland Sr. Generating Station built with partners Taykwa Tagamou Nation or to upgrade or expand existing stations like the Calabogie project.

 Our hydroelectric stations in Ontario